jadabower/TicTacToe_Java/README.md

 - [try catch statements (w3schools)](https://www.w3schools.com/java/java_try_catch.asp)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1
-- Item 2
-- Item 3
+- Change it so they can input "A1" or "1A"
+- Add color (green?) to the line that wins (possibly by changing the ID string in the BoardAddress)
+- Give each player a color as well (red/blue?)
+- Center the items in the terminal
+- Possibly clear the terminal with each new turn